“What are branding strategies? Is that like marketing?” Tom asked.

 In this article, you will learn:

-- What a branding strategy is
+- What are branding strategies?

 - How to generate more interest in your business with branding strategies